Summer is a fun time to visit Lisbon, and one thing you can be sure of is that temperatures will be hot.

 7. Get Something Frozen and Delicious

 By frozen and delicious, we mean of course ice cream.
-There’s perhaps no other treat as universally appreciated to enjoy the summer.
-To help you chill, here’s two of the most popular places for ice cream in Lisbon:
+There’s perhaps no other treat as universally appreciated to enjoy in the summer.
+To help you chill, here are two of the most popular places for ice cream in Lisbon:

 - Amorino: Rua Garrett 49 (Chiado), Rua Augusta 209 (Baixa)

 - Santini (founded in 1949): Rua do Carmo 9 (Chiado), Museu Nacional dos Coches (Belém), Time Out Market Lisboa

 8. Pair a Cocktail with Lisbon’s Rooftops

 Enjoy a few cold ones gazing across Lisbon’s rooftops and the River Tejo.
 If it’s really hot, most places will have some sort of outdoor umbrellas to provide shade.
 Try a few cocktails and order some food – that will drop the temperature.
-Here’s our top picks for rooftop restaurants and bars in Lisbon.
+Check out 10 of the best rooftop restaurants and bars in Lisbon.